gysagsohn/T1A3---Terminal-Application/README.md

         truck_registery_file.write("rego,weight\n")
         truck_registery_file.close()
     ```
 Further used error function if file could not be found based on what I learned during class.

-As of 18/12 this has not been tested, and might be updated as I develop the app.
+# Test of main functions

+I designed two test to test the main functions, main page and update truck regisry.

+The two test can be found at:
+Images/T1A3 - Test - Sheet1.pdf

 # Python Packages
 I have choosen to import the following packages: